Scope

 via direct access through the entrepreneur’s website

-6.1 Unless otherwise stated in the content description in the seller’s online shop, the seller grants the customer the non-exclusive, local and temporally unlimited right to use the provided content exclusively for private purposes.
+6.1 Unless otherwise stated in the content description in the seller’s online shop, the seller grants the customer the non-exclusive, geographically and temporally unlimited right to use the content provided exclusively for private purposes.

-6.2 Passing on the content to third parties or making copies for third parties outside the scope of these terms and conditions is not permitted, unless the seller has agreed to a transfer of the contractual license to the third party.
+6.2 A transfer of the content to third parties or the creation of copies for third parties outside the scope of these GTC is not permitted, unless the seller has agreed to a transfer of the contractual license to the third party.

-6.3 Insofar as the contract relates to the one-time provision of digital content, the granting of rights only becomes effective when the customer has paid the owed remuneration in full.
-The seller may provisionally allow the use of the contractual content even before this time.
-Such provisional permission does not constitute a transfer of rights.
+6.3 If the contract relates to the one-time provision of digital content, the granting of rights will only become effective when the customer has fully paid the owed remuneration.
+The seller may provisionally allow the use of the contractual content even before this point in time.
+A transfer of rights does not take place through such a provisional permission.

 If the seller provides advance performance, he retains ownership of the delivered goods until the purchase price owed has been paid in full.

-8.1 Unless otherwise stipulated in the following regulations, the provisions of statutory liability for defects shall apply.
+8.1 Unless otherwise stated in the following provisions, the provisions of the statutory liability for defects shall apply.
 Deviating from this, the following applies to contracts for the delivery of goods:

 8.2 If the customer acts as an entrepreneur,